box/developer.box.com/content/guides/downloads/file.md

 https://dl.boxcloud.com/d/1/[long-random-string]/download
 ```

+By using the `-L` flag in cURL we are able to automatically follow this
+redirect.

 <Message>
   In our SDKs this will result in the binary data to be downloaded.
 In the API
   this will result in a download URL being returned via the `Location` header.